openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 machine and configure your software so that it trusts that certificate.
 The system will need to repeat this process any time the system adds a piece of software.
-If a machine is compromised, the analogous public certificate will need to be untrusted on each machine in the system.
-To combat this problem, Certificate Authorities (CA) can help. !
+If a machine is compromised, the analogous public certificate will need to be untrusted on each node.
+To combat this problem, Certificate Authorities (CA) can help!

 #### CAs & Adding Complexity

 A CA enables trust deferral from multiple individual certificates to a single certificate.
-Meaning, that instead of trusting each certificate, each piece of software will trust the CA, and the CA will be used to sign every public certificate, our software pieces need to use.
+Meaning that instead of trusting each certificate, each piece of software will trust the CA. The CA will be used to sign every public certificate our software pieces need to use.
 How does "signing" work?
-We will cover that in parts three and four, read on
+We will cover that in parts three and four, read on.

 Here are the high-level steps:

 1. create a CA configuration via OpenSSL CNF files
-1. create the CA
+2. create the CA
-1. using the CA's public key to sign all of the public certificates
+3. using the CA's public key to sign all of the public certificates
-1. distribute the CA's certificate to every machine
+4. distribute the CA's certificate to every machine
-1. configure the machines certificate store or configure the software
+5. configure the machines certificate store or configure the software

 For items one and two, the process can be a bit mystical.
 There is a slew of options involved in managing a CA. To perform number three, you will need to go through the processing of creating CSRs on behalf of the piece of software, and someone will have to play the role of the CA and resolve those CSRs.
-The last two steps will depend on the OS and software that is being configured.
+The last two steps will depend on the OS and software.

 All of these actions can all be done via a CLI or programmatically.
 You will have to spend time and energy, making sure the options are